SusanSheehan/smartmanagement/README.md

 ## Avoid overly rigid processes
 Orderly execution of activities is highly crucial when it comes to software projects.
 Dealing with the complex Scenario in a project that is already very complex can be a highly difficult management structure.
-Therefore, coordinators must ensure to create simple new processes which are time efficient, require less effort and save more money.
+Therefore, coordinators must ensure to <a href="https://www.tutorialspoint.com/management_concepts/project_management_processes.htm">create simple new processes</a> which are time efficient, require less effort and save more money.
 Also, providing flexibility and responsiveness is crucial.
 ## Give the right to decide
-Teamwork is crucial in software development projects, and therefore, every team member must be encouraged to make decisions.
+Team work is crucial in software development projects, and therefore, every team member must be encouraged to make decisions.
 They must be given the power to make decisions so that you get a lower burden of making decisions on their behalf.
 Also, it will free up your time, giving your team more autonomy, and they will be able to work faster.
 For instance, you can give your team